5 Ideas for What to Write In A Featured Wedding Blog Post

 For example, if you’re a florist, share that the bride asked for a romantic English garden feel to the flowers, and which flowers you chose that you knew she’d love.

 If you’re a photographer, share that you found a unique photo location at the country club that felt more like a garden than a golf course.
-Or note that you loved the courtyard at the venue for its beautiful lighting.
+Or note that you personally love the ceremony location at the venue for its beautiful lighting.

 A featured wedding blog post is your time to shine and show potential clients exactly what you can do for them.
-Take great notes, tell their story, and, if you want to make it rank in Google, make sure it’s long.
+Take great notes, share your perspective, and, if you want to make it rank in Google, make sure it’s long.

 The SEO Basics Guide for Wedding Professionals